zonca/conversion_tofix/README.md

 **I created a new commit in my repository**

-you can reference my `add_one_commit` branch on Github, https://github.com/zonca/conversion_tofix/tree/add_one_commit
+you can reference my `add_one_commit` branch on Github, https://github.com/zonca/conversion_tofix/tree/add_one_commit and pretend it is `main`, this is not necessary during the tutorial because in that case I actually merge `add_one_commit` into `main`.

 by checking it out locally

-    git fetch upstream
+    git fetch origin
-    git checkout -b add_one_commit upstream/add_one_commit
+    git checkout -b add_one_commit origin/add_one_commit

 **Create 2 branches, test `rebase` in one and `merge` in the other**